thommoore1/FlashCardProject/Flash Card Project/Assets/Scripts/AchievementSystem/README_AchievementSystem.txt

    - Example events: OnRoundCompleted, OnPerfectRound, OnQuestionAnswered, etc.
    - Call these events from your own gameplay scripts when needed.

-4. GoldStarAchievement.cs
+4. Speedster.cs
    - Example implementation of an achievement with progression.
-   - Unlocks at 1, 10, and 30 perfect rounds.
+   - Unlocks at perfect round in under 10 seconds
-   - Demonstrates how to handle multi-tier achievements.

 -----------------------------------------------------
 ⚙️ HOW TO INTEGRATE INTO YOUR GAME